Aleksander Polaczek

-Aleksander Polaczek (born, August 9, 1980) is a German former professional ice hockey forward who played in the Deutsche Eishockey Liga (DEL).
+Aleksander Polaczek (born, August 9, 1980) is a Polish born former professional ice hockey forward who played in the Deutsche Eishockey Liga (DEL).

 Playing career

 After playing with the Frankfurt Lions in their final season in 2010, Polaczek signed a one-year contract with the Hamburg Freezers.
 On February 9, 2011, Polaczek signed a one-year extension with the Freezers to remain through to the 2011–12 season.

 Producing only 12 points in a diminished role in 52 games, Polaczek was released as a free agent and signed a one-year deal with Grizzly Adams Wolfsburg on April 2, 2012.

 After three seasons with Wolfsburg, Polaczek signed a one-year contract with fellow German club, Augsburger Panther on April 8, 2015.

 Upon completion of the 2017–18 season with Augsburger, Polaczek ended his professional career after 19 seasons.